 As one of CSCAP’s founding institutions, the Pacific Forum also manages USCSCAP, whose membership includes more than 150 scholars, security analysts and corporate executives, as well as current and former government officials with expertise in Asia-Pacific security issues.
 USCSCAP is chaired by former Assistant Secretary of State James A. Kelly; the vice chair is Bates Gill, former Freeman Chair at Pacific Forum.
 Pacific Forum President Ralph A. Cossa serves as Executive Director.
 USCSCAP meets biannually, usually in Washington, D.C.

 International Study Groups

-CSCAP Study Group on Countering the Proliferation of Weapons of Mass Destruction(WMD Study Group)
+CSCAP Study Group on Nonproliferation and Disarmament (NPD Study Group)

 Held in conjunction with the ASEAN Regional Forum Inter-Sessional (ARF-ISM) Meeting on Nonproliferation and Disarmament and sponsored by the Carnegie Corporation of New York, the fifth CSCAP Study Group on Nonproliferation and Disarmament was co-chaired by USCSCAP and CSCAP Vietnam met in Seoul.
 Approximately 40 senior scholars and officials along with 10 Pacific Forum Young Leaders focused on recent developments in nonproliferation and disarmament, the Korean Peninsula and denuclearization, the Comprehensive Nuclear-Test-Ban Treaty (CTBT), and ways to enhance collaboration between nuclear-armed and non-nuclear-armed states on nuclear risk reduction.

 CSCAP Strategic Trade Controls (STC)